-But the market is so competitive that it’s often hard to make your voice heard amongst a sea of other brands.
+Today’s market is so competitive that it’s often hard to make your voice heard amongst the sea of other brands.

 To do this successfully, you need to identify the forces of mass desire that relate to your offering.

 To find this type of desire, look at patterns of behavior in your clients or just human beings in general.

 For example, in B2C, a couple of constant mass desires are the ones to get healthy and remain attractive.
 No matter what changes in the world, these desires are constant.

 In B2B, a desire is to be seen as professional and competent by one’s peers.
 That’s a constant desire because it never goes away.